 Once the student has completed the FAFSA, the next step is to review aid options offered by their school.
 For this step, the best place to start is with the school’s website.
 Since the cost of college is a deciding factor for many students, there is generally a link for Tuition and Fees and for Financial Aid on the homepage.
 Students should review both of these pages to assess cost.
 Reviewing the tuition and fees page will help the student to see how much they will realistically pay for their college education, as well as costs of housing and additional fees.
 The Financial Aid page will typically outline how many students receive aid each semester as well as outline the types of aid that might be available.
 Another option is to visit a site such as Big Future which allows users to compare the costs of up to three schools side by side.

 This is a great time to review scholarships as well, as those can drastically reduce the cost of college.
 These are normally listed on the Financial Aid portion of a school’s website, with information on eligibility, requirements and deadlines.
 Schools often offer both merit-based scholarships and need-based scholarships.
 Should the scholarship options at a particular school be limited, there are a number of sites that offer scholarships to a variety of students, such as scholarships.com, which can help find financial assistance outside of what the school may offer.

 Determining the financial assistance options offered by a particular college can often be one of the deciding factors in choosing a school, but it doesn’t have to be a stressful topic.
 A little planning ahead and research can make all the difference in making the choice to go to college an affordable one.

-For more information about colleges to attend, please see “The Nation’s 20 Most Affordable Colleges With The Best Graduation Rates“.
+For more information about colleges to attend, please see “The 20 Most Affordable Colleges with High Four-year Graduation Rates“.